tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 ▸ **succeed**<**A**>(`fixedValue`: A): *[Validator](_validator_.validator.md)‹A›*

-Validator that ignores the input json and always succeeds with `fixedValue`.
+Validator that ignores the input data and always succeeds with `fixedValue`.

 **Type parameters:**